£2,000 loan

 Is a £2,000 loan right for me?

-Whatever your reasons, you need to make sure a loan for £2,000 is really what you want and have a solid repayment plan in place to pay it back.
+Whatever your reason, you need to make sure a loan is the right choice for you and that you have a plan in place to pay it back.

 Why it’s important to consider how much money you need

-Knowing how much you need to borrow will help you decide where best to find that extra cash injection.
+Knowing how much you need to borrow will help you decide where best to find that cash boost.

-- If you only need to borrow a small amount of money for a very short time, consider using your interest-free overdraft, if you have one.
-If not, it could be worth looking at different current accounts that offer this facility.
+- If you only want a small amount of money for a very short time, consider using your interest-free overdraft if you have one.
+(If not, it could be worth looking at different current accounts that offer this facility).
+If you go down this route, remember to check your overdraft limit.
+Spend more than agreed, and you could end up paying a lot of extra interest.

-- Credit cards with 0% interest purchases could be worth considering, particularly if you need to buy something specific.
-As long as you pay back what you owe within the interest-free period (and make at least the minimum monthly payments on time), you can rest in the knowledge that the credit hasn’t cost you a single penny extra.
+- Credit cards with 0% interest purchases could be an option, particularly if you need to buy something specific.
+If you pay back what you owe within the interest-free period (and make at least the minimum monthly payments on time), you won’t pay a penny in interest.

 If you need a larger sum of money, a personal loan could be the best answer.
 You can usually opt to borrow a minimum of £1,000, with upper limits depending on the lender.
 Most will lend you up to £25,000, although some may go as high as £50,000.

-The best APRs (annual percentage rate) – the amount of interest, plus any fees, you pay on top of your loan – are reserved for customers with the best credit ratings.
-That’s why, when you apply for a loan, you need to know that the APR you see might not be the one you get, unless it’s advertised as a guaranteed APR.
+The lowest APRs (annual percentage rate) – the amount of interest, plus any fees, you pay on top of your loan – are reserved for customers with the best credit ratings.
+This is why, when you apply for a loan, it’s important to know that the APR you see might not be the one you get, unless it’s advertised as a guaranteed APR.

 How long will it take to repay a £2,000 loan?

-Here’s an example of a typical loan taken out over two and three years:
+Here’s an example of a loan with the same interest rate repaid over two and three years:

 Initial loan | Time | APR | Monthly repayments | Total repayments |